Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser clear flags": Removes all flags from a card

+"window_browser clear unused tags": *Not in vanilla Anki*, Removes all unused tags

 "window_browser close": Closes the browser

 "window_browser delete": Deletes the selected card